Energinet-DataHub/opengeh-arch-diagrams/README.md

 To launch Structurizr Lite from within VS Code do the following:

+- MacOS
+    - Run the task "Structurizr Lite: Load 'dh3-base-model'"
+        - Use "Quick Open" (Shift + Cmd + P)
+        - Select `Tasks: Run Task`
+        - Select the "Structurizr Lite: Load 'dh3-base-model'" task

+- Windows OS
-1. Run the task "Structurizr Lite: Load 'dh3-base-model'"
+    - Run the task "Structurizr Lite: Load 'dh3-base-model'"
         - Use "Quick Open" (CTRL + P)
         - Type 'task' and `Space` to see a list of available tasks defined in `tasks.json`
         - Select the "Structurizr Lite: Load 'dh3-base-model'" task

 This will: